Original-energy-dissipation-preserving methods for the incompressible Navier-Stokes equations: Numerical experiments

 \subsection{Lid driven cavity flow}

+In this example, we further evaluate our algorithm's performance using the classical lid-driven cavity flow benchmark.
+All computations proceed until reaching a steady state, with convergence defined by the criterion $\| \bm{u}^n-\bm{u}^{n-1}\|_{\infty} \leq 10^{-6}$.

-Next, we demonstrate the accuracy of our schemes through realistic physical simulations, the well-known lid-driven cavity flow in 2D \cite{TamerAAEJ2017} and 3D \cite{ALBENSOEDER2005JCP}.
-For the 2D problem, the computational domain $\Omega=(0,1)^2$ consists of three rigid walls (at $x=0,~ x=1,$ and $y=0$) with no-slip boundary conditions and a lid (at $y=1$) moving with a tangential unit velocity.
-Since the exact solution to this problem is not available, we compare our numerical results with the benchmark results \cite{TamerAAEJ2017}.
-The Reynolds number in this example is defined as $Re=\frac{1}{\nu}$.
-Using the CN2 scheme with $Re=5000,~ h=\frac{1}{512}$ and $\tau=4\times 10^{-4}$, we perform the simulation until the steady state is reached, characterized by $\| \bm{U}^n-\bm{U}^{n-1}\|_{\infty} \leq 10^{-6}$.
-The BDF2 schemes reaches the similar results to those of CN2, thus we do not present the data of the BDF2 scheme.
-The streamline and contour plot of the velocity magnitude at the final steady state are presented in Fig. \ref{LiddrivenCon2}.
-As reported in \cite{TamerAAEJ2017}, besides the primary and secondary vortices at the bottom corners, a third vortex emerges in the upper left corner at $Re=5000$.
-Additionally, Fig. \ref{uvcut2} illustrates the velocity components at the cavity centerlines, which closely match the benchmark results \cite{TamerAAEJ2017}.
-Thus, our numerical simulation based on the CN2 scheme accurately captures the dynamic evolution of the velocity field, achieving the steady state that compares well with existing results.
+For the 2D problem \cite{TamerAAEJ2017}, we consider the computational domain $\Omega = [0, 1]^2$, bounded by three stationary no-slip walls (at $x=0,~ x=1,$ and $y=0$) and a lid (at $y = 1$) moving with a tangential unit velocity.
+As no analytical solution is available for this problem, our numerical results are compared against established benchmark data reported in \cite{TamerAAEJ2017}.
+The simulation is carried out with $Re=5000,~ h=\frac{1}{512}$, $\tau=4\times 10^{-4}$ and $\bm{F}(\bm{u})=\bm{u}$.
+The streamline and contour plot of the velocity magnitude at the final steady state are shown in Figure~\ref{LiddrivenCon2}.
+In addition to the primary and secondary vortices in the lower corners, a third vortex is observed in the upper left corner.
+Furthermore, Figure~\ref{uvcut2} displays the velocity profiles along the vertical and horizonal centerlines of the cavity.
+These results demonstrate that the proposed scheme effectively captures the flow dynamics and accurately resolves the steady-state structure in line with existing reference solutions \cite{TamerAAEJ2017}.